 “Just as our bodies need fuel, minds need stillness – yet the thought of relaxing our minds is often seen as laziness.
 Giving yourself permission to relax is often the first step in tackling stress.”

 The solution: Take a digital detox

-Whether it’s a summer holiday, weekend break, half-day excursion, or simply an evening out, taking a phone-free break can work wonders for the mind and body.
+Whether it’s a lazy Sunday afternoon or simply on an evening after work, taking a phone-free break can work wonders for the mind and body.

-“Often, I’ll go out with my family on a Sunday, even just for half a day, without my phone,” says Dr Chatterjee.
+“Often, I’ll be with my family on a Sunday, even just for half a day, without my phone,” says Dr Chatterjee.

-If your phone is needed for emergencies, disabling mobile data will mean you can still be reached via texts and calls without getting dragged into a social media spiral while out and about.
+If your phone is needed for emergencies, disabling mobile data will mean you can still be reached via texts and calls without getting dragged into a social media spiral.